 Featured Team Members: Rick Crawford, BS

-Open Sky transportation specialists welcome new students to Open Sky and guide them through the arrival process until they join their teams in the field.
-In this blog post, transportation director Rick Crawford discusses the crucial role transportation specialists play at Open Sky.
-Interested in joining the Open Sky team as a transportation specialist?
+Open Sky intake specialists welcome new students to Open Sky and guide them through the arrival process until they join their teams in the field.
+In this blog post, Intake Director Rick Crawford discusses the crucial role intake specialists play at Open Sky.
+Interested in joining the Open Sky team as an intake specialist?
 We’re hiring!
 Learn more on our Careers page.

 The day begins with completing paperwork and dropping off medications (if applicable) to our pharmaceutical coordinator for processing.
 Next, we go to Durango Urgent Care, where the student receives a basic physical examination to confirm that they are healthy enough to participate in our wilderness therapy program.
 Here, the student also receives labs and a tetanus shot if needed.
 After the physical is complete, we head to lunch at one of two local restaurants: Zia Taqueria or Raider Ridge Cafe.

 At lunch, we always encourage students to enjoy a nice meal.
 Whether or not they want food right at that moment, we go ahead and purchase an extra meal so that they have something to eat later in the day.
 We are always thinking ahead.
 At Open Sky, we build on the foundation of meeting our students’ basic needs: plenty of water, food, and sleep.
 Throughout the day, these needs are at the forefront of all that we do.
 We are always making sure our students are hydrated, fed, and rested.